Mackerel sky

 Other phrases in weather lore take mackerel skies as a sign of changeable weather.
 Examples include "Mackerel sky, mackerel sky.
 Never long wet and never long dry", and "A dappled sky, like a painted woman, soon changes its face".

 It is sometimes known as a buttermilk sky, particularly when in the early cirrocumulus stage, in reference to the clouds' "curdled" appearance.

 In culture

-Peter Paul Rubens' A View of Het Steen in the Early Morning (c.1636) features a depiction of a mackerel sky in art.
+Peter Paul Rubens' painting A View of Het Steen in the Early Morning (c.1636) depicts a mackerel sky.

 "Ole Buttermilk Sky" by Hoagy Carmichael was nominated for an Academy Award for Best Original Song in 1946.